 So they're identical terms, synonymous.

-But but this is typical media trying to pick apart small things because with no difference at all.
+But this is typical media trying to pick apart small things because with no difference at all.

 But here's how they say it.

-They write the FBI, in a report released in September 2016, two days before Trump's first reference to acid washing, explained what happened.
+They write, the FBI, in a report released in September 2016, two days before Trump's first reference to acid washing, explained what happened.

 This is their explanation.